Die keusche Susanne: Performance history

 It was first performed at the Wilhelm-Theater in Magdeburg on 26 February 1910.
 It was the composer's greatest success, enabling him to move to Berlin to become conductor of the Thalia-Theater.

 Adapted into English, by Frederick Fenn and Arthur Wimperis, it was produced in London in 1912 as The Girl in the Taxi.
 Adapted back into French by Mars and Desvallières, it was produced in Paris and then Lyon in 1913 as La chaste Suzanne.
-It was also successful in South America in Italian (La casta Susana) and in Spanish (La chasta Suzanna).
-Gilbert conducted the work there two decades later when he was forced to leave Germany and move to Argentina.
-In Brazil, the operetta was produced as Susana in São Paulo in 1970.
+The musical was adapted back into French by Mars and Desvallières and produced in Paris and then Lyon in 1913 as La chaste Suzanne.
+It was also staged in South America in Italian (La casta Susana), in Spanish (La chasta Suzanna), and Portuguese (Susana), among other languages.
 In France the work has continued to be produced into the twenty-first century (for instance in Calais in January 2004), and in 2017 a 1962 French radio performance was released in the form of digital downloads.